 After the connector package for your preferred translation service is installed, you must create a Translation Integration Framework configuration for that service.
 The configuration includes the following information:

-In the global navigation menu, click or tap Tools -> Cloud Services -> Translation Cloud Services.
+In the global navigation menu, select Tools > Cloud Services > Translation Cloud Services.

-Navigate to where you wish to create the configuration in your content structure.
+Navigate to where you want to create the configuration in your content structure.
 This is often based on a particular project or can be global.

-Provide the following information in the fields and then click or tap Create.
+Provide the following information in the fields and then select Create.

-Because your content is manages as sites, tap or click the Sites tab.
+Because your content is manages as sites, select the Sites tab.